Implementation and verification of coherent error suppression using randomized compiling for Grover's algorithm on a trapped-ion device: Introduction

-Implementations of Grover's algorithm on various devices have been reported \cite{grover_3qubit_exp,grover_exp,grover_ibm_exp}.
-However, the effects of quantum error suppression on this algorithm have not yet been explored and are not well understood.
-We investigate RC alongside ED to suppress coherent errors.
-Our experiments on circuits with up to 10 qubits and 26 two-qubit gates show that these two methods work in concert, resulting in a more significant reduction in algorithmic error when used together.
+In this work, we implement and study the synergies of error suppression techniques on a set of instances of Grover's search algorithm implemented on a trapped-ion quantum device.
+Grover’s algorithm is fundamental algorithm for quantum computing: it provides a quadratic speedup over classical search \cite{grover_algorithm,grover_algorithm2} and is used as a subroutine in numerous quantum algorithms.
+Additionally the quantum amplitude amplification (QAA) subroutine is a core routine that also appears in many other contexts \cite{qaa_ref0,qaa_ref3,qaa_ref1, qaa_ref2,qaa_ref4}, making our findings broadly applicable across broad algorithm use-cases.
+Implementations of Grover's algorithm on various quantum devices have been reported \cite{grover_3qubit_exp,grover_exp,grover_ibm_exp} previously, however, the effects of error suppression on this algorithm have not yet been explored and are not well understood.
+We investigate randomized compiling alongside error detection to suppress coherent errors.
 We verify the role of coherent noise through both simulations and experimental data, and explore native-gate transpilation to minimize gate counts.
-Taken together, our results underscore the importance of coherent-error mitigation strategies for near-term devices and demonstrate that combining RC and ED can significantly enhance the reliability of moderately deep quantum algorithms on trapped-ion platforms.
+Our experiments on quantum circuits with up to 10 qubits and 28 two-qubit gates show that these two methods work in concert, resulting in a more significant reduction in algorithmic error when used together, but to a degree that depends on the specific instances of the algorithm.
+Taken together, our results underscore the importance of coherent-error suppression strategies for near-term devices and demonstrate that combining randomized compiling and error detection can significantly enhance the reliability of moderately deep quantum algorithms on trapped-ion platforms.
+A key finding is that the extent of error suppression depends sensitively on the interplay between the error model and algorithmic instance.
+Application-level demonstrations of significant coherent error suppression by randomized compiling have been reported previously on superconducting devices~\cite{rc_qft_exp}, but here we demonstrate for the first time significant suppression of coherent error on a trapped-ion platform, and moreover achieve this outcome \textit{via cloud access}.